jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 #### The easy way

-For the easy method, all we do is upsample the symbols by a factor of 16 and apply the filter using `numpy`'s convolution function:
+For the easy way, we upsample the symbol array by a factor of 16 and apply the filter using `numpy`'s convolution function:

 ``` python
 num_symbols = len(iq_symbols)